COUPLES

 A way forward

-Couples work involves becoming acutely aware of how you show up in moments of discord to understand the influence your actions have on your relationship.
-With that knowledge, you are motivated to learn how to give yourself the break you may need to get collected, stop reacting, and start responding in ways that support a respectful connection.
+Becoming aware with your own actions that unknowingly maintain or invite your partner’s reactions is how you learn to change the dance.
+With that knowledge, you are motivated to learn how to give yourself the break you may need to stop reacting, get collected, and begin responding in ways that encourage a respectful connection.

-All relationships cycle through times of ease and upset.
+All relationships cycle through times of ease and upset, sometimes moment by moment.
 Knowing how to come back from an upset, in a way that is respectful and accountable (repair), supports a resilient and loving bond.

 Potential barriers